BAMresearch/SOFA/docs/source/using_sofa.rst

 Histogram
 ---------

 Every Channel can be either displayed as a map, containing the spatial information or as a histogram, containing the statistical information.
-The histogram is locaed in the Histogram frace of the SOFA GUI.
+The histogram is locaed in the Histogram frame of the SOFA GUI.
 Using the dropdown menu the different channels can be selected.
 The default number of bins of the histogram is 100, which can be changed by the Number of bins input field.
 The minimum and maximum value of the histogram can be adjusted using the :guilabel:`+` and :guilabel:`-` buttons below the histogram.
 To avoid distortion by extreme outliers, the zoom checkbutton can be activaed.
 If selected, the zoomed range equals the selected range.
 Within the histogram the whole data is plotted in red and the currently active data points are plotted in blue.

 .. _averaged subgroups of force curves:

 Averaged Subgroups of Force Curves
 ----------------------------------

 After selecting a subgroup of curves an average curve can be calculated using the :ref:`lineplot toolbar`.
-The average curve is then plotted on top of the active Force Curves in black.
+The average curve is then plotted on top of the Force Curves in black.
 Error bars representing the standard deviation can be added by using the :ref:`lineplot toolbar`.
 Please note that due to the density of points, single error bars can only be made out when zooming into the plot.
 The average curve and its error are always recalculated and redrawn when the line plot is updated.
 Force Curves can be further deselected and reselected, while the average curve is already plotted.
 But this might slow down the responds time of SOFA.

 .. note::